Heartbreak and Outrage: These Are the Victims of the Santa Fe High School Shooting in Texas

 A GoFundMe page launched in her memory says, “She protected her students in her last moments.
 The Perkins family is devastated and are remembering her with dear love.”

+Zachary Muehe, a sophomore, told The New York Times that Perkins was “everyone’s favorite substitute,” even among students who had graduated.

-Kimberly Vaughan
+Kimberly Vaughan, 14

 Rhonda Hart spent more than six agonizing hours on Friday trying to find her daughter, Kimberly Vaughan, after learning that gunfire had erupted at her school that morning.
-“My daughter was in first-period art class at Santa Fe high school today,” Hart, a former watercraft operator in the U.S. Army, wrote just after 3 p.m.
+“My daughter was in first-period art class at Santa Fe high school today,” Hart, a former watercraft operator in the U.S. Army, wrote on Facebook just after 3 p.m.
 “There was a shooter.
 I have not found her.
 Pass this along.”

-Her daughter, it turns out, was among the victims of the shooting that left 9 others dead and 13 wounded.
-Furious, Hart took to Facebook once again to write, “Folks-call your damn senators.
+Her daughter, it turns out, was among the victims of the shooting that left nine others dead and 13 wounded.

+Furious, Hart took to Facebook once again to urge people to fight for gun violence prevention.
+“Folks-call your damn senators.
 Call your congressmen.
-We need to fight for our kids.
-This is complete bulls—.”
+We need GUN CONTROL.
+WE NEED TO PROTECT OUR KIDS.”

 Angelique Ramirez